 The national deficit is the difference between the government's tax revenues and its expenditures.
 Every year there are calls for new social programs (or increases in allocation for existing programs) and additional needs for military spending.
 This continuous pressure to increase spending makes it difficult to reduce the level of deficit spending.

-AACSB: Reflective Thinking Blooms: Understana Learning Goal: 02-06 Contrast fiscal policy and monetary policy; and explain how each affects the economy.
-Level of Learning: 2 Understanding of concepts and principles Topic: Stabilizing the Economy through Fiscal Policy
+AACSB: Reflective Thinking Blooms: Comprehension Learning Goal: 02-6 Level of Learning 2: Understanding of concepts and principles Nickels - Chapter 02 #303 Topic: Stabilizing the Economy through Fiscal Policy